WNVissie/BurgundyRoster/README.md

 ### Advanced Features
 - **Drag-and-Drop Scheduling**: Intuitive shift assignment with visual feedback
-- **Approval Workflows**: Manager approval system for shift assignments
+- **Approval Workflows**: Manager approval system for shift assignments, leave, timesheets and acceptance from employees for shift assignment
-- **Timesheet Management**: Automated timesheet generation from shift rosters
+- **Timesheet Management**: Automated timesheet generation from shift rosters with approval from managers
 - **Skills Management**: Track employee skills and competencies
-- **Leave Management**: Handle various types of leave requests
+- **Leave Management**: Handle various types of leave requests with approval from managers
 - **Responsive Design**: Mobile-friendly interface for all devices

 ## 🏗️ Architecture